 In addition, communities have an important role to play to help secure investment, design new infrastructure projects, and shape accompanying anti-displacement policies and practices so that community members can remain in place once restoration and other kinds of improvement projects have been completed.

-Meet our Panel of Experts:
+Meet the Panel of Experts:

 Cheyenne Holiday (she/her), Water Justice Coordinator, Verde